-In addition to every Sunday of the year, the Lord’s Day, which we keep holy in accordance with the Third Commandment, the following dates are Holy Days of Obligation through the 2023 liturgical year and the beginning of the 2024 liturgical year You will also find some of the principal feasts listed below.
+In addition to every Sunday of the year, the Lord’s Day, which we keep holy in accordance with the Third Commandment, the following dates are Holy Days of Obligation for the remaining 2023 liturgical year and the beginning of the 2024 liturgical year You will also find some of the principal feasts listed below.

 Holy Days of Obligation

 "Thou shall keep the Sabbath holy."- The Third Commandment - Gives thanks and praise to God for his creative, redeeming, and sanctifying work through the celebration of the Eucharist.

 Honors the Blessed Virgin Mary as the Theotokos, "the God-bearer," who brings the Son of God into the world.
 (Since the solemnity falls on a Saturday in 2022, the obligation to attend Mass is abrogated.